David Heathcoat-Amory: Expenses claims

 On 12 May 2009, it was reported in The Daily Telegraph that Heathcoat-Amory had charged the taxpayer for manure costing £380 over 3 years on expenses, under the controversial Additional Costs Allowance.
 In February 2010 it was revealed that he had been asked to repay a total of £29,691.93.
 The Times dubbed the scandal 'The Manure Parliament' when singling out Heathcoat-Amory's claim.

 Personal life

 He enjoys angling, growing trees, gardening and astronomy.
 He married Linda Adams on 4 February 1978 in north Hampshire.
 The couple lives on an estate in west London with a significant art collection.
-They have a son and a daughter (born September 1988).
-His younger son, Matthew, took his own life at their second home in Perthshire in 2001.
-Heathcoat-Amory and his wife Linda said the family was "deeply shocked".
+They have a son, John, and a daughter, Florence (born September 1988).
+His younger son, Matthew, died of suicide at their second home in Perthshire in 2001.
+Heathcoat-Amory and his wife Linda said that the family was "deeply shocked" by Matthew's death.